 Skip to content Skip to navigation

-Tax on non-residential surfaces
+Tax on non-residential floor space

 Our platform allows you to submit your declarations, make your payments and, in general, receive and send your mail.